View of Banff National Park - trees and mountains

 What Happens in the Clinic?

 Dr. Manocha is a physiatrist (specialist doctor in Physical Medicine & Rehabilitation).
 Dr. Manocha’s role is to assist in the physical rehabilitation of the musculoskeletal (bone and joint) consequences of connective tissue disorders, particularly with regards to exercises, bracing, adaptive equipment, preparing for and recovering from surgery, preparing for pregnancy and the postpartum period, adapting hobbies/work/family life, and educating your other healthcare providers.
+Further, this is a teaching clinic.
+As such, medical students and medical residents (doctors and specialist doctors in training) may be involved in your care.
+We appreciate your help in teaching the next generation of doctors about connective tissue disorders.

 For more information on what a physiatrist is, please click here.